swlaschin/fsharpforfunandprofit.com/troubleshooting-fsharp/index.md

 float 1 + 2.0  //correct
 {% endhighlight %}

 This issue can also manifest itself in library functions and other places.
-For example, you cannot do “`average`” on a list of ints.
+For example, you cannot do "`average`" on a list of ints.

 {% highlight fsharp %}
 [1..10] |> List.average   // wrong